 COVID-19 can also cause heart problems in young people.
 A

 “COVID-19 infection is much more dangerous than the possibility of getting myocarditis or pericarditis from the vaccination,” Patel said.

 Following the CDC meeting, top administration health officials joined with other health groups to endorse the use of mRNA COVID-19 vaccines in adolescents and young adults.

 Currently, COVID-19 vaccines are approved in the United States for people 12 years old and older.

 “The facts are clear: [heart inflammation] is an extremely rare side effect, and only an exceedingly small number of people will experience it after vaccination,” CDC Director Rochelle Walensky and others wrote in the statement.

-“Importantly, for the young people who do, most cases are mild, and individuals recover often on their own or with minimal treatment.
+“For the young people who do, most cases are mild, and individuals recover, often on their own or with minimal treatment.
 In addition, we know that myocarditis and pericarditis are much more common if you get COVID-19, and the risks to the heart from COVID-19 infection can be more severe.”

-Chan says that because the coronavirus is unlikely to disappear any time soon, vaccination remains important, especially with the rapid spread of the delta variant.
+Chan said that, because the coronavirus is unlikely to disappear any time soon, vaccination remains important, especially with the rapid spread of the Delta variant.

 “I would strongly encourage folks to get vaccinated as soon as possible,” he said.
 “Vaccination is critical in preventing further mutations of the virus into potentially even deadlier COVID-19 variants in the future.”